-- Verification of Group's processes for determining the material issues, and the stakeholder participation therein. - Group. - on sustainability, governance, ethics and integrity. - Risk analysis, including searching the media to identify material issues during the year covered by the Report. - Review of consistency of information comparing the Universal Standards with internal systems and documentation. - based on sampling. - (GRI Standards) requirements, in accordance with comprehensive option. - knowledge of, and experience with, the sustainability performance of Group. - Group's Annual Accounts audited by independent third parties.
+- Verification of Group's processes for determining the material issues, and the stakeholder participation therein. - Verification, through interviews with management and relevant staff at group level and selected business unit level, of the presence of sustainability strategy and policies and corporate responsibility to attend to material issues, and the implementation of these across the business of Group. - Assessment of the consistency of the description of the application of Group's policies and strategy on sustainability, governance, ethics and integrity. - Risk analysis, including searching the media to identify material issues during the year covered by the Report - Review of consistency of information comparing the Universal Standards with internal systems and documentation. - Analysis of the processes of compiling and internal control over quantitative data reflected in the Report, regarding the reliability of the information, by using analytical procedures and review testing based on sampling. - Review of the application of the Sustainability Reporting Standards of the Global Reporting Initiative (GRI Standards) requirements, in accordance with comprehensive option. - Reading the information presented in the Report to determine whether it is in line with our overall knowledge of, and experience with, the sustainability performance of Group. - Comparison between the financial information presented in the Report and those included in Group's Annual Accounts audited by independent third parties.

-Our multidisciplinary team included specialists in dialogue with stakeholders, and social, environmental and economic business performance regarding the compliance with ethical principles, professional standards and applicable legal and
+Our multidisciplinary team included specialists in dialogue with stakeholders, and social, environmental and economic business performance